Shyenaia/Week-1-challenge/README.md

 ## Usage

-When you click on the link: it will take you to the web application for Horiseon Digital Marketing Page.
+When you click on the link: https://shyenaia.github.io/week-1-challenge/ it will take you to the web application for Horiseon Digital Marketing.
 Across the top of the page is the **navigation bar** with active links to information contained in the body of the web application.

 ![alt text](assets/images/horiseon-screenshot-1.png)